Pink Dot SG: Pink Dot SG 2024

 The 16th Pink Dot was held 29 June 2024.
 Attendees were encouraged to pen messages to newly sworn in Prime Minister Lawrence Wong.

 Politicians spotted attending the event included PAP's Eric Chua, Darryl David, Carrie Tan, and Derrick Goh; WP's Jamus Lim, Louis Chua, and He Ting Ru; and PSP's Jeffrey Khoo and Lim Cher Hong.

 The pink dot light formation for the finale featured the word "Equality".

 Pink Dot SG 2025

 The 17th Pink Dot was held on 28 June 2025, with the theme "Different Stories, Same Love".

 Politicians spotted attending the event included PAP's Alex Yeo and Ng Shi Xuan; WP's Louis Chua and He Ting Ru; and PSP's Samuel Lim.

 A community time capsule was sealed, to be reopened in 2050.

+Pink Dot SG 2026

+The 18th Pink Dot was held on 27 June 2026, with the theme "Come get personal", encouraging people to listen to each others' stories and meet new people.

+Politicians spotted attending the event included PAP's Darryl David; and WP's Jamus Lim, Louis Chua, and He Ting Ru.

+The event consisted of more small-scale performances and talks instead of large-scale performances compared to previous years.

 International events

 Many LGBTQ organisations and individuals around the world were inspired by the event in Singapore to organise their own Pink Dot events.
 Three were held on the same day as Pink Dot SG 2011, and many others followed the success of this event.
 Pink Dot events have been organised in places such as Hong Kong, Montreal, Toronto, New York, Okinawa, Utah, Anchorage, London, Penang and Taiwan.
 Common to all events was the gathering of participants in a Pink Dot formation.